javaee/javamail/doc/release/README.txt

   UNIX/Linux
   ----------

-  1. Unzip the javamail-1_4_1.zip archive. (you may have already done this)
+  1. Unzip the javamail${mail.zipversion}.zip archive.
+     (You may have already done this.)

   2. Set your CLASSPATH to include the "mail.jar" file obtained from the download, as well as the current directory.

-     Assuming you unzipped javamail-1_4_1.zip in /u/me/download/ the following would work:
+     Assuming you unzipped javamail${mail.zipversion}.zip in /u/me/download/ the following would work:

-      export CLASSPATH=$CLASSPATH:/u/me/download/javamail-1.4.1/mail.jar:.
+      export CLASSPATH=$CLASSPATH:/u/me/download/javamail-${mail.version}/mail.jar:.

     Also include the "activation.jar" file that you obtained from downloading the Java Activation Framework, in your CLASSPATH.